I’ve been on a mission: find an AI hypnosis app that actually delivers on its promises.

 The AI feature: Not AI-generated.
 You’re assembling pre-recorded parts — impressive in scope, but you’re doing the hypnotherapist’s job yourself.

 Free tier: Limited.
-Most features require subscription (~$10/month).
+Most features require a subscription or paid packs.

 What I like: